Diameter | Ø 40.00 mm |

 THE MOVEMENT

-This movement arose from the project of the Sellita SW500 “integrated” chronograph movement, based on the famous Valjoux 7750, one of the first automatic chronographs.
-The design of this movement dates back to 1973.
-Unlike other automatic chronographs on the market (such as the Zenith El Primero or Breitling), the 7750 was less refined but decisively more robust – a feature that has seen
+This movement is based on the Sellita SW500 design, an “integrated” chronograph movement based on the famous Valjoux 7750, one of the first automatic chronographs.
+The design of the 7750 dates back to 1973.
+Unlike other automatic chronographs on the market, such as the Zenith El Primero or the Breitling, the 7750 was less refined but significantly more robust, a characteristic that has…

-This chronograph watch bears a “coulisse” escapement, signifying that the timepiece’s functions are driven by levers that push an oblong cam back and forth, alternatively starting, stopping and resetting the chronograph.
-This system is less elaborate than the socalled “column shaft” but offers great advantages in terms of robustness, simplicity and reliability.
+Transformed this movement into an icon.
+The 510 is an evolution of the SW500, with the main difference being the arrangement of the subdials, which changes from a 12-3-6 layout to the more classic 3-6-9.
+This chronograph features a “coulisse” escapement, meaning the chronograph functions are driven by levers that move a cam back and forth, alternately starting, stopping, and resetting the chronograph.
+This system is less complex than the so-called “column wheel,” but it offers a significant advantage in terms of robustness, simplicity, and reliability.

-This movement arose from the project of the Sellita SW500 “integrated” chronograph movement, based on the famous Valjoux 7750, one of the first automatic chronographs.
-The design of this movement dates back to 1973.
-Unlike other automatic chronographs on the market (such as the Zenith El Primero or Breitling), the 7750 was less refined but decisively more robust – a feature that has seen this movement become an icon.
-The 510 is an evolution of the SW500, with the main difference being in the arrangement of the registers, evolving from a 12-3-6 layout to the classic 3-6-9.
+This movement originates from the Sellita SW500 project, an “integrated” chronograph movement based on the famous Valjoux 7750, one of the first automatic chronographs.
+The design of the 7750 dates back to 1973, and unlike other automatic chronographs on the market like the Zenith El Primero or Breitling, the 7750 was less refined but significantly more robust, a characteristic that transformed this movement into an icon.
+The SW510 is an evolution of the SW500, with the main difference being the arrangement of the registers, which changes from a 12-3-6 layout to the more classic 3-6-9.
+This chronograph has a “coulisse” escapement, which means that the chronograph functions are controlled by levers that move a long cam back and forth, alternately starting, stopping, and resetting the chronograph.
+This system is less intricate than the so-called “column wheel” but offers significant advantages in terms of robustness, simplicity, and reliability.

-In order to minimise the risk of error whilst maximising the possibility of pinpointing and correcting any defects, each watch is subjected to numerous and extensive tests.
+In order to minimize the risk of error, or rather, to maximize the chances of detecting and correcting it, each watch undergoes extensive checks.

 THE COLLECTION

-With a dedication from those who fly to those who fly, each watch combines the needs of pilots with a study in elegance.
+Dedicated by those who fly to those who fly, each watch combines the needs of pilots with

-Operated by a Swiss movement, forged via the fusion of steel from an F-104 Starfighter turbine.
+a pursuit of elegance.
+Powered by a Swiss movement, forged from the steel of a F104 Starfighter turbine.